ASOCDataSets/Weather-DataSet/README.md

 # Datasets from Brazilian Weather Stations

-- DATA SET INFORMATION:
+- DATA SET INFORMATION

 Data comes originally from INMET - Instituto Nacional de Meteorologia (inmet.gov.br)

-This dataset contains monthly data of air humidity, cloudiness, rainfall, maximum temperature, minimum temperature, and mean temperature obtained from four brazilian weather stations: Manaus, Sao Paulo, Natal, and Porto Alegre.
+These datasets contain monthly data of air humidity, cloudiness, rainfall, maximum temperature, minimum temperature, and mean temperature obtained from four brazilian weather stations: Manaus, Sao Paulo, Natal, and Porto Alegre.
 Data were collected from January of 1990 to December of 2015.

 Number of samples in each dataset: 312.
 Number of attributes: 6.